 This is by far the quickest way to remove a tree stump.
 It is also relatively easy to do, saving both time and energy.

-What you will need: A stump grinder (You can simply rent one from the closest equipment rental house), protective gear which includes eye goggles, ear mufflers and gloves.
+What you will need: A stump grinder (You can simply rent one from the closest equipment rental house), protective gear which includes eye goggles, ear mufflers, and gloves.

 Procedure: Read the instructions carefully to limit the risks associated with using the stump grinder.
 It is important to understand the controls before use.
-Even ask the supplier for a quick demonstration before you try yourself.
+Even ask the supplier for a quick demonstration before you try it yourself.

-Move the grinder into position, lock one of the wheels in place and swing the spinning grinder wheel back and forth over the stump taking off a thin layer of the stump each time.
+Move the grinder into position, lock one of the wheels in place, and swing the spinning grinder wheel back and forth over the stump taking off a thin layer of the stump each time.
 It is important you do not try to grind off too much at once as it can cause the whole machine to jump forward as it catches.

 You can spread the wood chips through the garden, but keep it all above ground.